 10LB Buckeye 11340 - ABC Dry Chemical Fire Extinguisher

-The Buckeye 11340 is a professional-grade, 10 lb multipurpose ABC dry chemical fire extinguisher engineered for high-demand commercial and industrial environments.
-In the hierarchy of facility protection, the 10 lb unit is considered the "Universal Defender"—it provides the substantial suppression volume required by stringent fire codes for warehouses, auto shops, and manufacturing plants.
-With an impressive UL rating of 4-A:80-B:C, the Buckeye 11340 offers a significant performance edge, capable of suppressing 80 square feet of a liquid fuel fire.
+Wholesale PricingThe Buckeye 11340 is a professional-grade, 10 lb multipurpose ABC dry chemical fire extinguisher engineered for high-demand commercial and industrial environments.
+With a UL rating of 4-A:80-B:C, the 11340 offers a significant performance edge over standard 10 lb units — the 80-B:C rating means it is capable of suppressing 80 square feet of a deep-layer liquid fuel fire, making it the correct specification for warehouses, auto shops, and manufacturing plants where both flammable liquid and ordinary combustible hazards are present.

-The Science of ABC Suppression: MAP Kinetics and Thermal Sintering
+The Science of ABC Suppression

 1. The 80-B Knockdown Advantage